We may earn commissions on purchases. (Info)

 CyberGhost Compatibility

-CyberGhost is also easily compatible with routers and has setup guides on its website.
-It is one of the best choices if you want to configure a router VPN.
+CyberGhost is also easily compatible with routers and provides setup guides on its website.
+It is one of the best choices if you are looking to set up a VPN on your router.
 CyberGhost is available on TomatoUSB, TomatoUSB Merlin Build, and DD-WRT routers.
-Using the VPN directly on your router lets you bypass the simultaneous device limitation and still protect the whole network.
-However, if you’re out of your router’s range, you’ll be unprotected unless you activate CyberGhost on your individual devices.
+Using the VPN directly on your router lets you bypass the simultaneous device limitation while securing your entire network.
+However, if you’re out of your router’s range, you’ll be unprotected unless you activate CyberGhost on your devices.

-CyberGhost lets you use its service on up to seven devices simultaneously, just above the industry standard of five.
-In case you run out of device slots, you can log out of any one of the connected devices through your account and instantly use a new one.
+CyberGhost allows you to use its service on up to seven devices simultaneously, surpassing the industry standard of five.
+If you run out of device slots, you can log out of any connected devices through your account and instantly use a new one.

 CyberGhost does not offer an app for PlayStation, Xbox, or other gaming consoles.
-To protect those devices, you can install the software on a router and re-route the web traffic of the devices connected to your network.
+To protect those devices, you can install the VPN on a router, which will redirect the web traffic of all the devices connected to your network.

 You could also configure the Smart DNS feature on your gaming console.
 This feature is available for PlayStation 3 and 4, Xbox One and 360, Wii, and Wii U. Like a VPN, Smart DNS is a great way to bypass regional restrictions on content access.
 However, it will not hide a device’s IP address or encrypt data.
 Instead, CyberGhost switches its domain name system (DNS) with a different address to conceal the actual geo-location.

-CyberGhost comes with dedicated browser extensions for Mozilla Firefox and Google Chrome (which also includes Edge).
+CyberGhost comes with dedicated browser extensions for Mozilla Firefox and Google Chrome, which also support Microsoft Edge.
 Both extensions are free to download and use—you don’t need to sign up for an account first.
-The extensions provide eight servers in four countries: Romania, the United States, the Netherlands, and Germany.
+The extensions offer access to eight servers in four countries: Romania, the United States, the Netherlands, and Germany.

 User Experience

 CyberGhost is easy to install and use.
-The app is simple enough, even though it’s jam-packed with features.
+The app is simple enough, despite being jam-packed with features.
 Its minimalistic user interface looks clean and modern.
-CyberGhost seems to care that customers enjoy smooth and seamless experiences.
-CyberGhost is a great option for newbies, especially on macOS, Windows, iOS, and Android.
+CyberGhost seems to care that customers have smooth and seamless experiences.
+CyberGhost is an excellent option for newbies, especially on macOS, Windows, iOS, and Android.

-When you log in, you can simply push the prominent power button and the VPN will connect to the best server present in your area, depending on your internet connection.
+When you log in, you can push the prominent power button, and the VPN will connect to the best server present in your area, depending on your internet connection.

 cyberghost vpn review